Alpha-Blend-Interactive/docs/docs/cck/components/interactable.md

 + **Buffer -> Static:** Enter a float number here. (e.g., 13.37, 1, 1.0)
 + **Buffer -> Buffer:** Select a second [CVR Variable Buffer](variable-buffer.md)

+???+ tip "Update rate"
+     The comparison is updated/executed each time, the variable buffer receives a change.

 #### On Cron
 Can be used to define cron jobs.
 You can learn more about [Cron here](https://en.wikipedia.org/wiki/Cron).